 The Disability Resource Center is a service and advocacy organization run by and for people with disabilities.
-ILCNSCA supports the struggle of people who have all types of disabilities to live independently and participate fully in community life.
+DRC supports people who have all types of disabilities to live independently and participate fully in community life.
 Persons who receive our services are called consumers.
-Consumers choose what services they want from ILCNSCA and they determine what, how and when to reach their independent living goals.
+Consumers choose what services they want from DRC and they determine what, how and when to reach their independent living goals.

 Consumer Control is the driving force in the Independent Living Movement.
 Consumer Control is tied to the same concepts of self-reliance and self-determination that are essential for all adults in our society.
 Whether disabled or not, people want and need to exert control over their own lives.
 When individuals have a sense of personal rights, autonomy, they also have the confidence to act on those rights.

 Congress in its passage of Title 7 of the Rehabilitation Services Act with input from the National Council on Independent Living (NCIL) has defined core principles and services for all Independent Living Centers (ILC’s) as a basis of operation.
-By setting these standards for ILC’s Congress has guaranteed that all ILC’s including the Independent Living Center of the North Shore and Cape Ann (ILCNSCA) adhere to and uphold consumer control and it’s philosophy.
+By setting these standards for ILC’s Congress has guaranteed that all ILC’s including the Disability Resource Center adhere to and uphold consumer control and it’s philosophy.

 THE KEY ELEMENTS OF CONSUMER CONTROL ARE: